ABOUT TERRY

 Short Bio:

 I've been joyfully engaged with art throughout my life.
 As a little boy I was mesmerized by new coloring books and crayons I'd receive for my birthdays.
 In my grade school years, I saved allowances to buy Walter T. Foster how-to-draw books: clowns, horses, animals, $1.25 each at the time.
 Through nuns' version of teaching art at Holy Trinity School in Westmont, Illinois, on Friday afternoons I made drawings exactingly copied from pages of coloring books, with no instruction, frustration, but eventually routine success.
-In my teenage years as a seminarian with the Servites, I was encouraged and inspired by Father Gregory O'Brien who taught me to write, and to Margaret Dagenais who taught the making of liturgical art.
+As a thirteen year-old I joined the Servites as a seminarian in Hillside, Illinois where I was inspired by Father Gregory O'Brien who encouraged me to write, and to Margaret Dagenais who engaged me in making of liturgical art.

 During two years as a monk living in a monastery in Benburb, Ireland, I made collages of paper painted with gouache and drawn over with India ink.
 George Rouault was my favorite artist at the time.
-With the 12 pence allotment that we received for semi-annual day trips to Dublin, I bought booklets of art by modern masters and after two years had a collection of about twenty that I recently gave to my granddaughter Emma.
+With the small allowance we received for semi-annual day trips to Dublin, I bought affordable little Penguin art books of modern masters and savored them.
+After two years I had a collection of about twenty that I eventually gave to my granddaughter Emma.